-Turning your passion into a fulfilling profession is every student’s ultimate career goal.
-Aboriginal cultural educator and actor Nathalie McLean (Meeanjin, Qld) designed a creative way to teach the youngest people about the oldest culture.
+Aboriginal cultural educator and actor Nathalie McLean designed a creative way to teach Australia's youngest people about the world's oldest culture.

 “I am a born storyteller, coming from a long line of traditional storytellers.